By Patrick McClure

 Patrick is offering complimentary 30 minutes over the phone to identify likely root causes of sales productivity issues with at least three actionable ideas.
 You will discover critical problem areas, recognize underlying causes of these issues, learn at least three new ideas to implement and begin a plan of action.
 To learn more, email firstname.lastname@example.org.

-Patrick McClure, Sr. Sales & Customer Service Consultant of Lighthouse Consulting Services, LLC, is a speaker, trainer, consultant, and author who enjoys working with individuals and corporations to help them achieve maximum performance.
-He has dedicated his practice to helping others become more successful.
-Over the past 30 years, Patrick has trained customer service teams, salespeople and managers to drive breakthrough sales results using innovative and practical techniques.
-He has a knack for reducing the most complex problems to utter simplicity, and showing his audience exactly how to start winning.
-During his corporate career, Pat sold over $250 MM worth of products and services at corporate giants such as IBM, Hitachi Data Systems, EDS, Digital Equipment and mid size companies.
-He is a black-belt master at selling complex business solutions to C-Level executives.
+Patrick McClure is a Master Sales Coach, expert in Selling Across Generations, a Sr. Sales Consultant and a Sr. Sales, Marketing and Customer Service and Practice Head for Lighthouse Consulting Services.
+Over the past 30 years, Patrick has trained salespeople and managers to drive breakthrough sales results using innovative and practical techniques.
+He has a knack for reducing the most complex problems to utter simplicity and showing his audience exactly how start winning new clients.
+During his corporate career, Mr. McClure sold over $250 MM worth of products and services at corporate giants such as IBM, Hitachi Data Systems, EDS and Digital Equipment.
+He is a black-belt master at selling complex business solutions to C-Level executives, and today he will share his secrets with small companies hoping to crack into the Fortune 1000.
 As the author of 3 books on selling, Patrick passionately and patiently serves up his wisdom to readers, clients, and audiences.
-He caters to both small and large firms seeking to help companies to serve and close more business.
-To contact Patrick, please email him at firstname.lastname@example.org.
+He caters to both small and large firms seeking to close more business.
+You can contact Patrick at email@example.com.

 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, Santa Monica, CA 90403, (310) 453-6556, firstname.lastname@example.org & our website: www.lighthouseconsulting.com.